Skip to content

 1. General Marking

-General marking is the most widely used due to its customizability and ease of programming.
+General marking is widely used due to its customizability and ease of programming.
 It can be adjusted to produce marks of varying intensity and colors, making it a versatile solution for marking steel, aluminum, and other materials.
 These marks are durable and suitable for long-term use.

 2. Annealing